321BadgerCode/uniconverter/README.md

 <summary>📦 Dependencies</summary>

 - **FFMpeg**: The program requires FFmpeg to be installed on your system.
 You can download it from the [FFmpeg website](https://www.ffmpeg.org/download.html).
+- **Exiftool**: The program uses Exiftool for metadata extraction.
+You can download it from the [Exiftool website](https://exiftool.org/).
 - **Python Packages**: The program uses several Python packages.
 You can install them using pip:
 ```sh
 pip install -r requirements.txt